TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 If we have one sender and that sender has no more elements to send, then it should call `close()` to shutdown the channel.

+If we have multiple senders, we should use a coordinator goroutine to wait for all senders to finish via `sync.WaitGroup` and then close the channel.

+When the passed-in function of `sync.WaitGroup.Go()` panics, it does not call `sync.WaitGroup.Done()` but re-panics to [prevent the main goroutine from proceeding](https://github.com/golang/go/blob/95a0e5adc1e6c27769591de1bfaf520a3265adda/src/sync/waitgroup.go#L244-L250).

-If we have multiple senders, we should use `sync.WaitGroup` in the coordinator goroutine to wait for all senders to finish before closing the channel.
-Note that only a sender or coordinator should close the channel because sending to a closed channel causes a panic but receiving from a closed channel doesn't cause a panic.
+Only a single sender or a coordinator goroutine should close the channel because sending to a closed channel causes a panic but receiving from a closed channel doesn't cause a panic.

 A receiver can test whether a channel has been closed by assigning a second parameter `ok` to the receive expression.
 If `ok` is `false` then the channel is closed.